amirshq/Automatic-Number-plate-Recognition-/README.md

 ## Project Status
 This project is under active development and is expected to be completed on schedule.
 ---

-## Contributing
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on code of conduct and the process for submitting pull requests.

----

 ## Acknowledgements